Voyager 1: Remaining lifespan

 An image of Voyager 1s radio signal on February 21, 2013.

-In December 2017, NASA successfully fired all four of Voyager 1s trajectory correction maneuver (TCM) thrusters for the first time since 1980.
+In December 2017, NASA fired all four of Voyager 1s trajectory correction maneuver (TCM) thrusters for the first time since 1980.
 The TCM thrusters were used in the place of a degraded set of jets to help keep the probe's antenna pointed towards Earth.
 Using the TCM thrusters allowed Voyager 1 to continue transmitting data to NASA for two to three more years.

-Due to the diminishing electrical power available, the Voyager team has had to prioritize which instruments to keep on and which to turn off.
+Due to the diminishing electrical power available, the Voyager team has prioritized which instruments to keep on and which to turn off.
 Heaters and other spacecraft systems have been turned off one by one as part of power management.
 The fields and particles instruments that are the most likely to send back key data about the heliosphere and interstellar space have been prioritized to keep operating.
-Engineers expect the spacecraft to continue operating at least one science instrument until around 2025.
+In 2023, engineers expected the spacecraft to continue operating at least one science instrument until around 2025.
+As of late April 2026, two instruments remain in operation.